 The problem with simply increasing reps is that you will only increase definition, but you won’t build size.
 By increasing intensity through eliminating the rest period, you can lift a lighter weight and still build bigger muscles.
 The difference between compound sets and supersets lies in whether you work the same muscle again or move to a different muscle group.
 In a compound set, you do one exercise followed by another exercise that targets the same muscle group.

-Another secret to the Rack’s success is that it uses your own body weight to develop your muscles.
+Another secret to it's success is that it uses your own body weight to develop your muscles.
 By using your own weight, you call into play many more muscles than if you were relying on weights at the gym.
 Using more muscle groups means burning more calories.
 This also boosts your overall metabolism so you burn more calories all day long.

 Using your own body weight also saves you from having to purchase and store hundreds of pounds of free weights.